xvik/gradle-quality-plugin/src/doc/docs/guide/exclusion.md

 This will exclude all files in 'generated' directory from quality tools checks.

 !!! note
     As with patterns exclude, this will not affect animalsniffer.
-For spotbugs (findbugs), plugin will add excluded classes to exclude filter.
+For spotbugs, plugin will add excluded classes to exclude filter.

 Another example, just to show how flexible it could be configured: